Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ### **Why This Problem Is Hard**

-The biggest challenge is class imbalance — bad customers are a small part of the population.
-Because of this, accuracy alone can be misleading.
-A model can show high accuracy while still missing most risky customers.
+* **Class imbalance:** Only a small percentage of customers default, so a model can achieve high accuracy while still missing many risky borrowers.

-Another issue is feature stability.
-Some variables look predictive during training but don’t remain reliable in real portfolios.
-Also, credit decisions must be explainable and aligned with policy — not just statistically strong.
+* **Feature stability:** Some variables may appear predictive during training but may not remain reliable when applied to new customers or future data.

-From a business standpoint, missing a bad customer is more costly than wrongly flagging a good one — so model trade-offs matter.
+* **Business trade-offs:** Missing a bad customer leads to direct financial loss, while wrongly rejecting a good customer only results in lost opportunity, making model evaluation and threshold decisions more complex.

 ---